|Status : Published||Published On : Mar, 2023||Report Code : VRAT4084||Industry : Automotive & Transportation||Available Format :||Page : 201|

 Komatsu Ltd. (Japan)

 In 1921, Komatsu was founded and headquartered in Tokyo, Japan.
-Komastu has 3 major business segments, they are, utility equipment, construction, and mining, industrial machinery and also retail finance.
-Its construction, mining, and utility equipment segment includes heavy construction equipment business.
+Komastu has 3 major business segments, they are, utility equipment, construction, and mining, industrial machinery, and also retail finance.
+Its construction, mining, and utility equipment segment includes the heavy construction equipment business.

 Hitachi Construction Machinery (Japan)